 News, updates and stories from the Advocacy and Health Policy team at Children’s.

-In June, Children’s participated in the Children’s Hospital Association's Family Advocacy Day.
+Children’s Minnesota recently participated in the Children’s Hospitals Association Family Advocacy Day.